WillLillis/lspresso-shot/README.md

       `test_*` functions, rather than accepting it implicitly in the `TestCase` struct and returning an error if its missing when required.
 Functionally this would operate the same either way, but it would make things clearer to library consumers.
+- [ ] Utilize `vim.uv.hr_time()` to provide a benchmarking utility
+    - This could provide two (more?) means of measurement.
+One would simply test the time between issuing the request and receiving a response.
+The other would measure the time between the server attaching and the receiving a reponse to the request of interest.
 - [x] Add CI and whatnot (Improvements to current lua workflow?)
 - [ ] It may be possible to extend this library's functionality as a CLI tool.
     - Users could specify test cases through JSON, which we can then deserialize